List of Wu-Recording record labels

 Starting from the emergence and prominence of Wu-Tang Clan in the mid-1990s, several of the group's members have branched out to create their labels following RZA's lead.
 Some of the labels have dissolved, while other labels have transitioned into other labels.
 Also included in this list are some of the group members and affiliates that were/are signed to them.

-Wu-Tang Records
+Wu-Tang Records (or Wu-Tang Productions)

 A label that existed in the mid 1990s.
 Although never publicly stated, it is believed that RZA was the CEO.
 The only known acts on the label were Shyheim, Wu-Syndicate, Killarmy, and Sunz of Man.
 The current situation of the label is unknown.
 It was distributed by Priority/EMI Records.